Ayancodes2003/AI-Optimized-Kernel-and-OS/README.md

 - **System verification script** for deployment validation
 - **Bootable AIE-OS ISO** builder for Ubuntu-based distribution

+## Impact & Use Cases

+### Future of Work & AI Productivity

+Modern developer, research, and creative workflows increasingly rely on local AI tools such as language models, code assistants, and generative media applications.
+However, current operating systems schedule these workloads as generic processes, without awareness of their computational intent or hardware acceleration opportunities.

+AIE-OS introduces AI-aware scheduling at the kernel level, enabling intelligent routing of AI workloads across heterogeneous compute resources (CPU, GPU, and NPU).
+This improves responsiveness and throughput for local AI tools while reducing contention with interactive applications.

+By optimizing how AI tasks execute on personal machines, AIE-OS supports faster on-device inference, smoother multitasking with AI assistants, and more efficient execution of generative and analytical workloads.
+This directly enhances productivity for developers, students, and creators working with AI-driven tools.

+### Sustainable & Energy-Efficient AI

+AI workloads are often executed on high-power CPU or GPU resources even when more efficient accelerators are available.
+Emerging processors now include dedicated neural processing units (NPUs) designed for low-power inference, but conventional operating systems do not schedule tasks with energy-aware hardware selection.

+AIE-OS incorporates heterogeneous compute awareness into the Linux scheduler, allowing AI workloads to be preferentially routed toward energy-efficient accelerators when available.
+This reduces unnecessary high-power compute usage and enables more sustainable on-device AI execution.

+Such energy-aware scheduling is particularly relevant for laptops and edge systems where thermal limits, battery life, and efficiency are critical.
+By aligning workload characteristics with appropriate hardware, AIE-OS demonstrates how operating systems can contribute to greener AI computing.

 ## Architecture

 ### Layered Design